--Researcher on café culture in France and revitalization of public life
+-Researcher on French café culture and Informal Public Life

 -Director of "Lumière"

--Director of "World News Café", online English reading club
+-Director of "World News Café", English reading club

 -Project assistant professor of Tokyo University